Updated March 20, 2023

 Machine Learning Platforms

 The field of Machine learning is growing rapidly.
 Therefore it is very important to choose the proper platform that leads to the success of building models using end-to-end approaches.
 Here is the list of machine-learning platforms.

 A Microsoft Azure machine learning tool permits developers to build the models.
 It provides SDKs and services to quickly prep information, train, and deploy machine learning models.
 Improve productivity and prices with automobile scaling cipher & pipelines.
 Use these capabilities with open-source Python frameworks, such as PyTorch, Tensor Flow, and scikit-learn.

 - It uses the Azure Machine Learning Studio as its interface, having drag & drop environment for building models.

 - It has automated programs to run decision trees, deep neural networks, classification, and regression.

 - It allows only the huge data sets to be uploaded in the Azure cloud and not the smaller data sets from either service provider.

 - It offers standard and free versions with limited features.

 2. IBM Watson

-IBM Watson platform is developed for both, developers and users with lots of AI tools.
+IBM Watson platform is developed for both developers and users with lots of AI tools.
 It provides system programs and queries, prediction and assembles tools to create workbooks.
-It allows powerful information visualizations that are assisted with drag-drop surrounding to create models.
+In addition, it allows powerful information visualizations that are assisted with drag-drop surrounding to create models.